 Types of Variable > Quantitative Variables

-Two types of variables are used in statistics: Quantitative and categorical (also called qualitative):
+Two types of variables are used in statistics: Quantitative (also called measurement or numerical variables) and categorical (also called qualitative):

 - Quantitative variables are numerical variables: counts, percents, or numbers.